Franchise Business Definition: A Beginner’s Guide To Franchising

 In some cases, they’ll base applications off your personal credit score.
 This might result in you having to sign a personal guarantee against the loan as security.

-With a franchise, however, the process is much simpler.
+With a franchise system, however, the process is much simpler.

 Lenders will know the business you’re requesting funding for works.
 Therefore, they are more likely to lend you money.